guidefari/here_hugo/content/book/dddd.md

 - Ubiquitous Language

 ## Core domain
-> Your organization can’t be the best at everything, so it had better choose carefully at what it must excel.
+> Your organization can’t be the best at everything, so it had better choose carefully at what it must excel. - DDDD

+> “Your organization will benefit most from software models that explicitly reflect its core competencies.
+The DDD tactical development tools can help you and your team design useful software that accurately models the business’s unique operations.”

+> *the* key strategic initiative of your organization, *is* called the Core Domain.
+A Core Domain is developed to distinguish your organization competitively from all others.

 ## What is DDD
 > In short, DDD is primarily about modeling a Ubiquitous Language in an explicitly Bounded Context.